OlayinkaJames01/OlayinkaJames01/README.md

 In my free time, you can often find me coding, learning new stuff, and honing my skills on various areas.
 I also love working with different technologies & platforms and my current favorites ones are:

-- Microsoft Excel
 - Python
 - SQL
-- PowerBI / Tableau
+- PowerBI / Tableau / Metabase
+- Google Cloud Platform
 - Robotics Process Automation (UiPath)

 <details>